Miscellaneous Online Habits

 I recommend three approaches to social media.
 The first is minimalism, using as few platforms as you’re comfortable with.
 The Fediverse, meanwhile, is a collection of decentralized, interopable, privacy-respecting social media services.
 Finally, if you must refer to mainstream social media but don’t need to post, I recommend using a front end.

-While I discourage mainstream social media services for a number of reasons, I understand that sometimes you have no choice in using them.
-My recommendation would be to not use the apps, post as little as possible, and make your profile as private as possible.
 Whether you stick with mainstream social media or use a privacy-focused alternative, I discourage using the same username or handle across all your social media accounts unless you’re building a professional brand.
 I suggest using your password manager to generate a two or three random word passphrase and then use that as your handle.
-Also be sure to use a unique alias email for each account.
-Repeat as needed for every site and account.
-If somebody decides to cyberstalk you, this can make it harder for them to find all of your accounts.
-This also protects against credential stuffing.

 The Fediverse

-If you feel the need to have social media, try checking out the so-called Fediverse, which has recently come to more mainstream attention with the rise of Mastodon as a Twitter alternative.
+If you feel the need to have social media, try checking out the so-called Fediverse, which has recently come to more mainstream attention with the rise of Mastodon as a X alternative.
 The Fediverse is a volunteer run, decentralized social networking system, which tends to be more privacy respecting.
-Imagine if you had an Instagram account but wanted to follow someone on YouTube or Twitter.
-In mainstream social media, you have to sign up for one of those platforms.
+Imagine if you had an Instagram account but wanted to follow someone on YouTube or X. In mainstream social media, you have to sign up for one of those platforms.
 On the Fediverse, however, you can follow them from your one account without signing up on a second platform and all their content will be delivered to you like normal.
 Below are some of the more popular federated platforms and some recommended servers.
 Please note this is not a comprehensive list.
 You can get more information about the different platforms and instances that make up the Fediverse here.

 Music streaming and library services